 Accountability principle

-A data protection principle requiring organizations to demonstrate compliance through documented measures and governance structures.
+A data protection principle requiring organizations to not only comply with privacy regulations but also demonstrably prove their compliance through documented measures, governance structures, and auditable practices.